matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Choice of execution environments for subscribers**

 - Develop highly-scalable subscribers with Cloud Functions or Dataflow.
-- Deploy subscriber on Compute Engine, Google Kubernetes Engine, or App Engine flexible environment.
-Autoscale based on Cloud Monitoring metrics.
+- Deploy a subscriber on Compute Engine, Google Kubernetes Engine, or App Engine flexible environment.
+- Autoscale based on Cloud Monitoring metrics.

 ### Pub/Sub use cases